dmwm/CMSKubernetes/README.md

 Endpoints:              10.100.39.6:8212
 Session Affinity:       None
 No events.

+# if we want to delete our service we'll do
+kubectl delete services -l run=kubernetes-das2go
 ```

 Above we shown that our service is up and running and has open port `30695`.
 This port and IP addresses above will change in your setup.
 In order to
 access our app we need to know an external IP and PORT numbers.
 Here how
 we can find them:

 ```
 # get external port number from service template
 export NODE_PORT=$(kubectl get services/kubernetes-das2go -o go-template='{{(index .spec.ports 0).nodePort}}')